Documents for Emigration to Germany: Complete Checklist 2026 | Global Docs Pro

 Where to Get an Apostille?

 In Russia, apostilles are placed by various departments depending on the document type.
 Civil registry certificates are apostilled at the regional archive of the Civil Registry Office — the main directorate of the Civil Registry Office for the constituent entity of the Russian Federation.
 Diplomas and educational documents are certified by the Ministry of Education or the Ministry of Science and Higher Education.
-Criminal record certificates are apostilled by the Ministry of Justice or the General Prosecutor’s Office.
+Criminal record certificates are apostilled by the Ministry of Internal Affairs (MVD) of Russia (per Russian Government Decree No. 479 of May 30, 2016).
+Please note: the Ministry of Justice apostilles only notarized copies of criminal record certificates, not originals.
 Processing time — from 5 to 45 working days depending on the body and region.

 Electronic Apostille (e-Apostille)